kangpaper/mplaza/_kb/2016-04-23-how-to-create-a-new-category-in-magento-2.md

 ![How to create a new category category tree]({{ site.url }}/assets/img/kb/how-to-create-a-new-category-in-magento-2-category-tree.png)

-In Magento 2, it is possible to create a new category as well as custom it as you expect.
+In Magento 2, it is simple to create a new category as well as custom it as you expect.

 ## Overview of creating a new category